tlienart/GPlot.jl/docs/src/man/line-scatter.md

 2. the marker styles

 Note the plural, so that if you are plotting multiple lines at once, each keyword accepts a vector of elements to style the individual plots.
-If a styling option is specified with a scalar but multiple lines are being plotted, all will have that same option.
+If a styling option is specified with a single value but multiple lines are being plotted, all will have that same value for the relevant option.

 For instance: